Mark your calendars:

 What's Happening in the Classroom during Quarter 3:

-Students will multiply and problem solve with decimals.
+Students will continue practicing all operations and problem solving with decimals.

 Vocabulary and Spelling: